J. Phil Carlton: Life

 In 1983, he was a founding partner in the North Carolina law firm of Poyner & Spruill until 1994 and practiced in the Raleigh, NC office.
-During these years and until he retired in 2012 he served as chief executive officer of State Capital Law Firm Group, one of the largest international law firm associations.
+During these years and until he retired in 2012 he served as chief executive officer of State Capital Law Firm Group, (now SCGLEGAL, one of the largest international law firm associations.
 According to the group's website, "he and 17 former state governors formed the organization in 1989 when he was a partner at North Carolina member firm Poyner & Spruill LLP.
 He was elected as State Capital Group's first chairman in 1989 and served in that capacity until 1993, when he became CEO."

-The son of a successful tobacco farmer, Carlton negotiated on the industry's behalf in the run-up to the Tobacco Master Settlement Agreement in the 1990s.
+Carlton was the chief negotiator for the Tobacco Master Settlement Agreement in the 1990s.

-Public Safety.
-He returned to the bench in 1979, serving as a judge on the North Carolina Court of Appeals and then as an associate justice of the North Carolina Supreme Court.
-Carlton resigned from the Court in 1983 and was replaced by Henry Frye.

-Carlton is the former chairman for the Board of Trustees at North Carolina Wesleyan College.
+Carlton was chairman for the Board of Trustees at North Carolina Wesleyan College.
 He received its Honorary Doctor of Laws degree in 1979.